strzibny/advanced-ruby-cartridge/README.md

 By default passenger webserver is used.
 In order to change it we will use new feature of <code>rhc</code> which allows us to change environment variables.
 Set name of the server to <code>OPENSHIFT_RUBY_SERVER</code> variable.

+If you are missing some webserver, you can take advantage of support for adding custom webserver, more info below.

 	# supported are (for default ruby environment): puma, unicorn, rainbows, thin, passenger
 	# supported for jruby are: puma